Best 10 Cup Rice Cooker

 Will it raise my electricity bill?

 Slightly.
-A larger cooker uses a bit more energy per cycle.
-But fewer cycles offset this.
-Net effect is roughly neutral.
+A larger cooker uses maybe 15–20% more power per cycle.
+But fewer cycles (cooking 1–2 times per week instead of 5) offset this completely.
+Net effect: roughly neutral or cheaper overall.

 Is 10-cup worth the counter space?

-Should I buy 10-cup if I don’t have a family yet?
+Should I buy 10-cup if I don’t have kids or a big family?